MercuryPay/HostedCheckout.ObjC/README.md

 ###Process: Process the Transaction

-Create MercuryHelper object and call the transctionFromDictionary method with the NSMutalbeDictionary and merchant's password.
+Create MercuryHelper object and call the verifyPaymentFromDictionary method with the NSMutalbeDictionary and merchant's password.

 ```
     MercuryHelper *mgh = [MercuryHelper new];
     mgh.delegate = self;
-    [mgh transctionFromDictionary:dictionaryReq andPassword:@"xyz"];
+    [mgh verifyPaymentFromDictionary:dictionaryReq andPassword:@"xyz"];
 ```

 ###Parse: Parse the Response

-Parse the Response using in the transactionDidFinish delegate.
+Parse the Response using in the hcTransactionDidFinish delegate.

 Approved transactions will have a CmdStatus equal to "Approved".

 ```
--(void) transactionDidFinish:(NSDictionary *)result {
+-(void) hcTransactionDidFinish:(NSDictionary *)result {

     if ([result objectForKey:@"CmdStatus"]
       && [[result objectForKey:@"CmdStatus"] isEqualToString:@"Approved"]) {